Please enable JavaScript to view this site.

 already-running

-Timing issues are inherit with injecting into a program as it starts up.
+Timing issues are inherit with native injecting into a program as it starts up.

 This could cause the injection to fail in unpredictable ways and you may see dialogs like that below: